mavilein/Mongo-Connector-Preview/README.md

 - ~~Subscriptions are not working~~ Nested Subscriptions don't work yet
 - The schema for embedded types will still contain connect / disconnect even though these do not work on embedded types
 - ~~Relations are only implemented for embedded types~~
-- Cascading delete not implemented
+- Cascading delete not yet implemented
 - No Import / Export implemented yet
 - A lot of deploy functionality not implemented (renaming does not work / Deleting a type does not delete it's collection)
 - If required fields are not in the db, there will be an error and the whole object will return null